vd-wro/VD26/docs/11_other_resources.md

 This section provides links to supplementary materials, diagrams, and other relevant resources that offer further insight into the VizDrive robot's design, construction, and operation.

-This document is primarily intended to serve as a **user manual**, with the set of instructions to build our robot.
+This document is primarily intended to serve as a **user manual**, with the set of instructions to build, calibrate, and operate our robot.

 ## 11.1 3D Models